-If you are a Java developer with some professional programming experiencem, this course is for you.
-If you have Object Oriented experience but haven’t yet explored the functional realm that Java 8 provides, then this course is also for you!
+If you are a Java developer with some professional programming experience, this course is for you.
+If you have object oriented experience but haven’t yet explored the functional realm that Java 8 provides, then this course is also for you!

 The course is also ideal for developers who have written Java before but are returning to it as a language now after a few years in ruby/python and want to get up to speed with modern Java.